 In Part 1 of this series, we explored the traditional PDF-first approach to publishing reports online.
 Beyond traditional approaches, we also recommended a few ways that nonprofits can make their PDF reports better so that they are more effective.
 Here, in Part 2 of this series, we’ll explore the pros and cons of the HTML-first approach to long-form nonprofit report publishing, and then suggest best practices for nonprofits looking to do more with the reports they publish.

-The HTML-first approach is growing in popularity, both among shorter publications and longer publications with high value audiences.
-At its core, the approach is simple: rather than post a PDF of your report to your website, your website is the report.
-That digital experience often means deeper scrolling sites, and the structure could be anything from a single-page site to a multi-page mini-site broken down by chapter and section.
+The HTML-first approach is growing in popularity, both among shorter publications and longer publications with high-value audiences.
+At its core, the approach is simple: rather than posting a PDF of your report to your website, your website is the report.
+That digital experience often means deeper scrolling sites and the structure could be anything from a single-page site to a multi-page mini-site broken down by chapter and section.
 There are a lot of benefits to this publishing workflow, especially when it comes to accessibility and flexibility—but there are some drawbacks as well.

 The Benefits of Publishing HTML-First Reports